anionDev/ScriptCollection/ReadMe.md

 ## Troubleshooting

 It is recommended to always use only the newest version of the ScriptCollection.
-If you have an older version: Update it (e. g. using `pip install ScriptCollection --upgrade` if you installed the ScriptCollection via pip).
+If you have an older version: Update it (e. g. using `pip3 install ScriptCollection --upgrade` if you installed the ScriptCollection via pip).
 If you still have problems, then feel free to create an [issue](https://github.com/anionDev/ScriptCollection/issues).

 If you have installed the ScriptCollection as pip-package you can simply check the version using Python with the following commands: